Bozzojr/CaseStudy_BellaBeat_R_Tableau/README.md

 ![DistributionOfSleep](https://github.com/Bozzojr/Google_Analytics_Capstone_BellaBeat/assets/123130175/51938a7d-f04d-45c8-864e-3d333247b7bb)

 Our distribution shows a normal bell curve, increasing our confidence in the validity of the sample data taken for sleep.
+The peak of the curve sits right below 450 minutes of sleep per night..

 ### Proportion of Activity Levels
 ```